Green Béchamel with Spinach

 cooked spinach

-• Pour the spinach into the bechamel and blend everything with an immersion blender.
+• Pour the spinach into the béchamel and blend everything with an immersion blender.

 blend spinach in the bechamel

-• The green bechamel with spinach is ready to be used!
+• The green béchamel with spinach is ready to be used!

 green bechamel with spinach

-Salt-Free I remind you that I cook without added salt. 😊
+Without salt I remind you that I cook without added salt. 😊

 If you are interested in reducing or eliminating salt, always remember to:

 ▫ Use spices.
-Chili pepper, pepper, curry, nutmeg, cinnamon, cloves, cumin…
+Chili, pepper, curry, nutmeg, cinnamon, cloves, cumin…

 ▫ Use aromatic herbs.
 Basil, parsley, oregano, thyme, sage, marjoram, rosemary, mint…